$50 off out-of-state LLC publication until October 31, 2026. Is this you?

 Why is Albany County so much cheaper?

 Newspaper advertising rates set the cost, and Albany's designated papers charge a small fraction of what a Manhattan daily commands ($1,000–$1,700).
-Since the office county on your formation paperwork decides which papers apply, an Albany office address is the long-standing affordable route.
+Since the office county on record with the Department of State decides which papers apply, publishing through Albany is the long-standing affordable route.

 Do I need a lawyer for this?